jasonjgeiger/VoiceAPI/README.md

 ## Notes
 - The API key is saved in the `.env` file and must be loaded with `source .env` before running the server manually.
 - Only one audio playback can run at a time; new requests will stop the previous playback.
 - If you need to change your API key, you can rerun the install script or edit the `.env` file directly.
+- **Warning:** The Flask development server is not suitable for production.
+Always use gunicorn for production deployments.